cgreenhalgh/geotracks-editor/docs/designnotes.md

 So initial version will be wordpress-based.
 Geotrack and Geolist will each be custom post types.
+- `geotrack`
+- `geolist`

+Geotrack metadata will include:
+- `title`, typically 'TRACK by ARTIST from ALBUM (YEAR)'
+- `_gted_duration_ms`, duration in ms
+- `_gted_md5`, MD5 of audio file
+- `_gted_isrc`, ISRC if known
+- `_gted_spotify_id`, if known

-Geotrack custom metadata will include track/album/artist as well as multiple track IDs, e.g. ISRC, spotify ID, whatever we have.
+Plus... (details to be determined) track/album/artist as well as multiple track IDs,

 Geotrack edit view will allow track file to be uploaded.
 MD5 will be generated and file stored under that.
+The audio file will (at least
+nominally) only ever be served to the person who uploaded it to address

+Associated analysis data will be generated with SonicAnnotator.
-Associated analysis data will be retrieved from EchoNest; file will be uploaded to EchoNest if unknonw.
-This uploaded file will (at least nominally) only ever be served to the person who uploaded it to address basic copyright issues.
+Possibly additional analysis data will be retrieved from EchoNest; file will be uploaded to EchoNest if unknonw.

 Geotrack extensions will include adding tracks from search of external APIs (musizbrainz, spotify, EchoNest and/or 7digital).
 (Of these only